codevigilante/sillywidgets/README.md

 # sillywidgets

-The Atypical Web App Framework
+The Atypical Web App Framework, Or, The Atypical Static Site Generator

 # synopsis